BarriF13/BarriF13/Readme.md

 ## <a name="about_me">About me</a>

-I am a full stack software developer recently graduated from Makers Academy, passionate about frontend development.
-I am constantly improving my knowledge to challenge myself and currently upskilling in JavaScript, React.js , Node.js, HTML and Sass, adding to my capability as a developer.<br>
+I am a full-stack software developer recently graduated from Makers Academy, passionate about frontend development.
+I am constantly improving my knowledge to challenge myself and currently upskilling in JavaScript, React.js, Node.js, HTML and Sass, adding to my capability as a developer.<br>
-My previous career in UX and graphic design allowed me to build on my creativity to develop websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
+My previous career in UI and graphic design allowed me to build on my creativity to develop websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
 With my growing knowledge as a frontend developer, designing apps, debugging and finding solutions are my new tools.